Here is everything you need to know about National Offer Day for Secondary Schools 2023

 The moment you find out whether your child has been accepted into your preferred secondary school can be daunting and the waiting around can feel overwhelming, particularly if you don’t know your options.
 Luckily, even if your child doesn’t get into your preferred school, there are options available and we have included the necessary information below to help make the day less stressful for parents/carers and children.

-When is National Offer Day 2023 for secondary schools and what happens?
+When is National Offer Day 2023 and how do I find out if my child got into secondary school?

 All schools in England will make their decisions on offers on the same day: Wednesday, March 1, 2023.